cmadland/gitpitch/academic-integrity/PITCHME.md

 - most recently moved to secwepemc territory
 - now grateful to live and work on stolo and kwantlen territory
 ---
-## Teaching is...
+## Learning is...

 [Padlet](https://padlet.com/colin_madland/academicintegrity)

 Note:
-- Changing someone else's mind
+- changing your own mind
+- difficult
+- non-linear
+- a process

 ---
-## Learning is...
+## Teaching is...

 Note:
-- changing your own mind
+- Changing someone else's mind
+- contingent
 ---
 ## Students are...